 Hong Kong Raises Airport Departure Tax By 67 Percent

 Heads-up, travellers!
-If you’re flying out of Hong Kong soon, your next flight could cost a lot more.
-Starting October 1, the city is hiking its airport departure tax by 67 percent.
-That’s an extra $80 (which is about ₱4,570) per passenger aged 12 and above, making the total $200 (or around ₱11,500) per departure.
+If you’re flying out of Hong Kong soon, your ticket is about to get pricier.
+Starting October 1, the city is hiking its airport departure tax for the first time in 22 years.

 Also read: Hong Kong for First-Timers: 5 Attractions You Can Visit by MTR